benanaktaspusulait/test-speedup-proposals/05-proposal-quick-wins.md

 These are independent, low-risk optimizations that reduce per-scenario and per-build overhead.
 They are orthogonal to parallelization — they make each scenario cheaper, which compounds with the parallel proposals (1, 2, 3).

+This proposal also includes one maintainability quick win for feature-file assertions.
+It is not a runtime optimization by itself, but it reduces the cost of future dependency/model changes and prevents large mechanical edits across the Cucumber feature set.

 ---

 ## 4.1 Reduce Test Logging Verbosity (Highest Impact Quick Win)